Lina Iris Viktor

-Lina Iris Viktor is an Italy-based Liberian-British visual artist who is known for her paintings, sculptures, photographs, and performance art.
+Lina Iris Viktor is an English visual artist who is known for her paintings, sculptures, photographs, and performance art.
 She moved to the south of Italy in 2022.
 Viktor combines ancient and modern art forms to create multimedia paintings.
 She does this by combining an ancient technique called gilding with photography and painting to create “symbols and intricate patterns."
 She overlays 24-karat gold over dark canvases to create works with “layers of light”.
 Allison K. Young in Haven.
 A Hell.
 A Dream Deferred says that these multimedia paintings suggest “the socio-political and historical preconceptions surrounding ‘blackness’ and its universal implications”.
 The New York Times described her paintings as "queenly self-portraits with a futuristic edge".

 Biography

 Lina Iris Viktor was born to parents from Liberia, West Africa.
 Her parents left Liberia to move to the U.K. because of the First Liberian Civil War.
 Viktor traveled frequently as a child and for numerous years lived in Johannesburg, South Africa.

 She studied film at Sarah Lawrence College and photography at the School of Visual Arts in New York City.
 Lina Iris Viktor in 2016 was thinking about creating artwork that corresponds to the history of Liberia, but it took around a year for her to articulate this concept because of how “complex and misunderstood” Liberia is.
 In 2017, The New Orleans Museum of Art contacted Viktor for a solo show exhibition that “speaks to interconnected histories of West Africa and the American South”.
 Viktor’s solo exhibition is titled A Haven.
 A Hell.
 A Dream Deferred.
 In an Interview with Ekow Eshun, he talks about inviting different artists including Lina Iris Viktor in 2022 to be a part of a show titled The Black Fantastic located at the Hayward Gallery in London.
 Eshun in this interview said that Viktor came to visit the Hayward Gallery and was immediately inspired to create "two new sculptural works and three new paintings for the show".

 In 2018, Viktor was involved in a legal dispute with Kendrick Lamar involving appropriation of her imagery for the video for "All the Stars" by SZA and Lamar.
 The dispute was settled.

 She is represented by Pilar Corrias, London.